|Average mass: ||70 kg

 A Laer looks something like a wasp-headed centaur-salamander, with a body segmented like an annelid.
-Their skin is thick and smooth, and usually grey colored.
+Their skin is thick and smooth, slightly moist, and usually grey colored.

 A Laer's head has two turret-eyes, a snout with a horizontally opening mouth, and two small backward-pointing antennae.
 Each hand has three fingers, and each foot three toes.

 A Laer has four nostrils - two on the underside of its snout and two just in front of their antennae on the top of their head.